eijiotieno-official/flutter_mpesa/README.md

 ### Access Token

-Generate access token using this method, make sure you have correctly specified and initialized customerKey, consumerSecret and securityCredential provided by [<span style="color: GREEN">**M-pesa Daraja API**</span>](https://developer.safaricom.co.ke/) otherwise an exception will be thrown.
+Generate access token using this method, make sure you have correctly specified and initialized customerKey, consumerSecret, securityCredential and environment provided by [<span style="color: GREEN">**M-pesa Daraja API**</span>](https://developer.safaricom.co.ke/) otherwise an exception will be thrown.

 **NOTE : YOU DON'T HAVE TO CALL THIS METHOD EVERY TIME YOU USE OTHER METHODS, I ALREADY DID THAT FOR INDIVIDUAL METHODS.**